zeinabmontazeri/Options/GitConvention.md

     - The commit message should be in the following format:
       - ex: `feat(back): #10 a brief description of what you've done`
       - ex: `fix(back): #10 a brief description of what you've done`

+## For peace of mind after merging with 'dev', please delete your branch and run
+'git fetch --prune'. :))